deneb-viz/deneb-viz.github.io/versioned_docs/version-1.9/interactivity/tooltips.md

 }
 ```

+## Sentence Template Support

+[Sentence templates for tooltips were introduced to Power BI in June 2026](https://community.fabric.microsoft.com/t5/Power-BI-Updates-Blog/Power-BI-June-2026-Feature-Summary/ba-p/5193264#toc-hId-1475394710).
+These allow you to add free text to the standard tooltip, using brace-enclosed tokens to denote where field values should be inserted.

+Deneb supports this integration, with one important caveat: **any field referenced in a sentence template must be an explicit component of the tooltip datum** that Deneb resolves for the hovered mark.
+If a field isn't present, its placeholder is left as-is in the rendered sentence.
+The simplest way to guarantee this is an explicit `tooltip` encoding channel (Vega-Lite) or `tooltip` encode entry (Vega) that enumerates all required fields.

+Note that the _Tooltips_ menu is a standard container property owned by Power BI, so the sentence itself cannot be read, set, or changed from within your specification, and will not travel with a [Deneb template](/docs/templates) - it needs to be configured on the visual itself.

+For a full worked example - including the common pitfalls and how to surface specification-only fields (such as transform output) into your sentences - see the blog post: [How-To: Power BI Sentence Tooltips with Deneb](/blog/sentence-tooltips).

 ## 'Debugging' with Tooltips

 If you're using an approach to display the underlying data point ([e.g. Vega-Lite](https://vega.github.io/vega-lite/docs/tooltip.html#data)) rather than the resolved tooltip info that Vega provides by setting to `true`, we're able to see a bit further under the hood, .e.g: